 Wouldn't it be nice if you could do it all super cheap or even better, for free?
 Well, you can.
 And here are a few of the many possibilities the capital has to offer:

 - Waitrose: They give you free coffee!
 Everybody knows coffee is an essential part of the student diet and now you don't even have to pay for it.
 To benefit from this sweet deal all you have to do is become a myWaitrose member, it's similar to being a Clubcard or Nectar card member, you take it with you when you shop and swipe it on the till.
 You can fill your free coffee cup up at self-service machines in the store.

 - The Happiour app: If you haven't got the Happiour app, it is 100% worth the download.
 It lets you know current deals near you and the times and dates they are valid until.
 This includes things such as 2 for 1 simple smoothies or juices at MOJO's in Soho, 2 pizza slices and 1 drink for £5 at Pixxa in Farringdon plus many more awesome deals.

 - Free pub nights: We can't always be studying and having no fun right?
 The Camden Head pub offer one of the most popular 'free-clubs' in London, 'Angel Comedy' runs 7 nights a week, where they mix new comics with professionals and you do not have to pay a thing to watch it.
 Tip: Just be on time because the pub fills up quickly.

 - Timeout: Timeout are great for letting you know what free exhibitions are on.
-For example the 'Art and Alcohol' exhibition which is on until the 30th September 2016 at Tate Britain.
-Timeout also advertise cheap theatre deals and free things to do in London on a selected day of your choice.
+For example, the 'Art and Alcohol' exhibition which is on until the 30th September 2016 at Tate Britain.
+Timeout also advertises cheap theatre deals and free things to do in London on a selected day of your choice.

 See?
 London can be cost effective!
 Let us know if you have any cool free suggestions at firstname.lastname@example.org and we'll make sure the word gets spread!